yuhko-msft/microsoft-graph-docs/concepts/permissions-reference.md

 All the permissions above are valid only for work or school accounts.

-For an app to read or write all Windows update deployment settings with delegated permissions, the signed-in user must be assigned the Global Administrator, Intune Administrator, or Windows Update Deployment Administrator role.
-For more information about administrator roles, see [Assigning administrator roles in Azure Active Directory](/azure/active-directory/active-directory-assign-admin-roles).
+For an app to read or write all Windows update deployment settings with delegated permissions, the signed-in user must be assigned the Global Administrator, Intune Administrator, or Windows Update Deployment Administrator role in Azure Active Directory, or the Policy and Profile Manager role in Intune.
+For more information about Azure AD roles, see [Azure AD built-in roles](/azure/active-directory/roles/permissions-reference).
+For more information about Intune roles, see [Role-based access control (RBAC) with Microsoft Intune](/mem/intune/fundamentals/role-based-access-control).

 ### Example usage